nivedita-watpade/learning-javascript/08-Behind-the-Scenes/Notes.md

 nivi.addArrow();

 In above example, addArrow() is a arrow function and object is not a block scoped its just a structure.
-So arrow function doesn't point to nivi object. and arrow function this value is windows object.
+So arrow function doesn't point to nivi object. and arrow function's this value is windows object.
 So windows.year gives the undefined.

 //Example